nongrata081/ai-ideas/ai-ideas-nextra/pages/product/product-vision/product-hardware-vision.en-US.md

 # Product hardware vision

+- [ ] Restructure contents of this file into more appropriate files / folders (contents cover not just hardware, but software too)
+- [ ] I need separate files to keep the vision for each particular system (CI-platform, CD-platform, etc.)

 > Enterprise-helper as a solution for AI-enabled self-hosting of apps, libs, services, models, AI.

 - Consider designing and developing **Enterprise-helper** as an end-to-end **solution** for **AI-enabled** & self-healing, **self-hosting** of apps & services.